 Where is the Children’s Library located?

 The Children’s Library is a part of Qatar National Library and is located inside it.
 You can drive there (parking is available onsite), or take a taxi.
 The great news is that it’s super easy to get there by Metro, too!
-Just get off at the QNL Metro Station and you will be only a short walk away.
+Just get off at the QNL Metro Station (Green Line) and you will be only a short walk away.
+Another way to get there is using the Education City tram.
+The tram is free and you will need to get off at the Multaqa stop.

 Here’s the exact location of the Library: